 These warts appear on the genitals or anal area and are typically transmitted through sexual contact.

 It’s important to note that some warts may require medical attention or monitoring, particularly if they are large, bleeding, or changing in appearance.
-It’s always a good idea to consult with a healthcare provider if you have concerns about warts or their removal.
+It’s always a good idea to consult with a skincare specialist if you have concerns about warts or their removal.

 Procedure of Wart Removal